kailash-manasarovar/statement/docs/timeline/2023/july.md

 ![Carmen @sinremite](../../content/images/sin-remite.jpg)

-- I will find out over a year later that the woman who owns the `@SchrodingerGata` account, Rocío Vidal, suffered a serious hacking attack.
+- I will find out over a year later, from a [Spanish foreign office official](../2024/october.md#madrid-and-paloma), that the woman who owns the `@SchrodingerGata` account, Rocío Vidal, suffered a serious hacking attack.
+- She is a successful business woman, of course.
-- I will also see Rocío Vidal in photos which remind me of [plate lady](#plate-lady-early-in-the-month) in that they imply filmed sexual activity.
+- I also see Rocío Vidal in photos which remind me of [plate lady](#plate-lady-early-in-the-month) in that they imply filmed sexual activity.
-- In summer 2024, the porn-gangs bring Rocio Vidal to Cauterets France so I see her.
-I believe this is an endeavour to persuade me to do porn and/or they have managed to set up sedating tech in my hotel room at the City & Garden hotel which would not surprise me in the least.
+- In summer 2024, the porn-gangs bring Rocio Vidal to Cauterets France and set it up so that I see her.
+- I believe this is an endeavour to persuade me to do porn (I'm bombarded with it online every day at that point, plus drugged with strong aphrodisiacs) and it's possible they have managed to set up sedating tech in my hotel room at the Garden & City hotel, with the help of Sandra Diaz and others.
-- I believe that the `Carmen` account, given it has so much interaction with the `@jctot19` account over many many years, must be a girlfriend.
+- In July 2023, I believe that the `Carmen` account, given it has so much interaction with the `@jctot19` account over many many years, must be a girlfriend.
-- In truth, it is Carmen Cano, Domingo Lopez Cano's sister.
+- In truth, it is Carmen Lopez Cano, Domingo Lopez Cano's sister.

 ### `@1frgvn`